 “I am tempted to return to Washington to clear my name, which I am sure I can do.”

 How was Booth intending to clear his name?
-Booth would never have committed murder for money, although he was carrying a large amount when he was captured, and it all disappeared naturally.
+Booth likely would not have committed murder for money, although he was carrying a large amount when he was captured, and it all disappeared naturally.
 However, he might have committed this deed if some powerful person(s) made him an offer he couldn’t refuse.
 Or if that offer came from someone within the Confederate Secret Services.
+According to George Atzerodt’s original confession, the murder plot emanated from New York City.
+Since Major Thomas Eckert was the only person allowed to interrogate Atzerodt, one can assume he was involved.
+After the war, Jay Gould became recognized as the richest man in America, while the financial center moved from Philadelphia to New York City.
+Gould would soon appoint Eckert head of Western Union and the two men remained close for life.

 Guess whose picture graces the largest banknote in US history?
 Why Salmon P. Chase, Secretary of the Treasury during the Civil War, who came from Ohio and didn’t own any shares of the powerful New York bank, but its executives were so happy with Chase’s policies they decided to re-name their corporation after him!
 Chase printed the first greenbacks and put his own image on those as well.